Find a spider by...

 known of its natural history, but the burrow is said to be fitted with an inwards opening door.

-The males of this species should be treated this as potentially dangerous since the few tests that have been done on the venom of this species suggest it may
+The males of this species should be treated as potentially dangerous since the few tests that have been done on the venom of this species suggest it may

 Email Ron Atkinson for more information.